linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 }
 {{< /file >}}

-`$remote_addr` and `$host` are built-in variables for NGINX.
-The first one holds the IP address of the client and the second one contains the hostname for the request.
-You can find more about those variables [here](https://nginx.org/en/docs/varindex.html).
+`$remote_addr` is a built-in variable that holds the IP address of the client; `$host` contains the hostname for the request.
+You can read more about these variables [here](https://nginx.org/en/docs/varindex.html).

 ### Choosing a Bind Address
-If your backend server is configured to only accept connections from certain IP addresses and your proxy server has multiple network interfaces, then you want your reverse proxy to choose the right source IP address when connecting to a backend serverr.
-This can be achieved with `proxy_bind`
+If your backend server is configured to only accept connections from certain IP addresses and your proxy server has multiple network interfaces, then you want your reverse proxy to choose the right source IP address when connecting to a backend server.
+This can be achieved with `proxy_bind`:

 {{< file-excerpt "/etc/nginx/sites-enabled/example.conf" nginx >}}
 location / {